 Instructions

-- In a large bowl, add the sugar and softened butter.
-Using a hand-held mixer, cream the butter and sugar until light and fluffy, about 2 minutes.Add the sourdough discard, eggs, yogurt, lemon zest, lemon juice, and vanilla extract.
-Mix until smooth and combined.
+- In a large bowl, add the butter and sugar.
+Using a hand-held mixer, cream the butter and sugar until light and fluffy, about 2-3 minutes.Add the sourdough discard, eggs, lemon juice, vegetable oil, and lemon zest.
+Mix until combined.

-- Pour the batter into the prepared pan and bake for 50-55 minutes or until the top is golden and a toothpick inserted into the center of the loaf comes out clean.Remove from the oven and let cool for 10 minutes in the pan.
+- Pour the batter into the prepared loaf pan and bake for 60-65 minutes or until a toothpick inserted into the center of the loaf comes out clean.Remove from the oven and let cool for 10 minutes in the pan.
 Then remove the loaf from the pan (you can pick up the loaf from the edges of the parchment paper) and transfer to a wire rack to cool fully.

 Jessica Vogl says